 Claude is not a special discipline, it is one more engine that now reads the live web and cites what it finds.
 Get the basics right and it follows the rest of your AI visibility work for free.

-Start at the gate the citation guides skip: can Claude actually reach your pages? geotoolbox's free Content Analyzer checks whether the major AI crawlers can fetch your page and grades how citable it is from 0 to 100, in under a minute.
+Start at the gate the citation guides skip: can Claude actually reach your pages? geotoolbox's free AI-Readiness Score checks whether the crawler-access foundations are in place, and the paid Content Analyzer grades how citable the page is once they are.
 Confirm Claude-SearchBot and Claude-User are not blocked, then make your best pages clear, current, and plainly sourced.

 Sources